Top of the page

 You will need rehab.
 This will probably start 1 to 2 weeks after your surgery and last for 2 to 3 months.
 It takes about 4 to 6 months before your shoulder heals.

-You may be able to do easier daily activities in 2 to 3 weeks, as long as you do not use your affected arm.
-Most people who work at desk jobs can return to work in 1 to 2 weeks.
+You may be able to do easier daily activities in 2 to 3 weeks, as long as you don't use your affected arm.
+Most people who work at desk jobs can go back to work in 1 to 2 weeks.
 If you lift, push, or pull at work, you may be able to return in 3 to 4 months.

 Most people can start activities with low risk of shoulder injury in about 3 months.
-Jogging is an example of this type of activity.
+Jogging is one example.
 If you play sports, training may also start at this time.
 Most baseball or softball players can begin a program to toss a ball lightly.
 It may take 6 to 12 months to return to normal throwing.
 How long it takes depends on how damaged your shoulder was and how well your rehab goes.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.